Kreuger/firefox-css/README.md

 # firefox-css
-My custom CSS for Firefox
+My custom CSS for Firefox.
+This is mainly just a backup for myself.